isabella232/Specs-18/MachinesAndDeploymentTargets/index.md

 The purpose of this spec is to outline a change to the way Octopus models machines and deployment targets.
 In our current model these concepts are very much one-to-one and they are very tightly coupled together.

-Splitting the concepts into separate pieces would have a number of advantages, from both a customer and Octopus maintenance perspective.
-It will allow Octopus to have better insight into the real world of the environments it is deploying into and lead to greater value to customers through growth in operations capabilities.
+Splitting the concepts into separate pieces would have a number of advantages, from both a customer and Octopus maintenance perspective. **It will allow Octopus to have better insight into the real world of the environments it is deploying into and lead to greater value to customers, through growth in operations capabilities.**

 # Some of the backstory

 Octopus has historically modelled Machines and Deployment Targets as one "thing".
-Machines started out as a representation of a Tentacle machine that server is in communication with.
+Machines started out as a representation of a Tentacle machine that Octopus server is in communication with.
 That machine would be the target of a deployment or script, and we used the steps to conceptually represent multiple targets, if there were multiple.
 Let's consider an example.

 Let's say we have an intranet web site hosted using IIS and we have a Tentacle installed on that server.
 Let's also assume we're in a world where the Tentacle can be running as a user who has local admin AND dbo permissions to a SQL database that backs the site.
-We'd probably then add this Tentacle to an environment in Octopus, assign it roles like "Web Server" and "DB Installer", and then have a process along the lines of
+We'd probably then add this Tentacle to an environment in Octopus, assign it roles like "Web Server" and "DB Installer", and have a deployment process along the lines of

 1. Stop site
 2. Upgrade DB